thlorenz/tap-stream/README.md

 ## Object stream

-Included here only to give context for above examples.
+Included in order to give context for above examples.

 ```javascript
 function objectStream () {